trynoice/website/content/privacy-policy.md

 and resolve technical issues and improve the performance and stability of the software.

-> The Free Android app variant is incapable of collecting software usage,
+> The Free Android app variant can not collect software usage, performance and
-> performance and behaviour data and thus doesn't show a consent message on its
+> behaviour data and thus doesn't show a consent message on its first launch.
-> first launch.

 ### Server Access and Error Logs